Ding Shisun: Tsinghua University and Peking University

 Ding graduated from the Department of Mathematics of Tsinghua University in 1950, after the founding of the People's Republic of China, and was hired by the university as an assistant professor.
 In 1952, he transferred to Peking University, where he later rose to lecturer and professor.

 During the Anti-Rightist Campaign in 1958, Ding sympathized with those denounced as "rightists".
-Although not labelled a rightist, he received administrative admonition and was expelled from the Chinese Communist Party in 1960.
-His membership was later restored.
+Although not labelled a rightist, he received administrative admonition and was expelled from the Chinese Communist Party in 1960, though his membership was later restored.
 When the Cultural Revolution broke out in 1966, he was imprisoned and later sent to perform manual labour at a May Seventh Cadre School.
 After the end of the Cultural Revolution in 1976, Ding was politically rehabilitated and appointed vice chair of the Department of Mathematics of Peking University.
 He was promoted to chairman in 1980.

 In 1982, Ding resigned as mathematics chair and went to Harvard University as a visiting scholar.
-While he was away in the United States, Peking University ran a poll in 1983 among senior faculty members to select its next president, and Ding received the most votes.
+In 1983, while he was still in the United States, Peking University polled senior faculty members to select its next president, and Ding received the most votes.

 In March 1984, Ding was appointed president of Peking University at the age of 57.
 As president, he implemented policies to reward faculty members who taught classes, especially foundational courses, withheld bonuses from those who did not teach, and dismissed those who could not teach or conduct significant research.
 As president, Ding continued to teach the foundational course of Advanced Algebra.

-According to a report in Yanhuang Chunqiu, when Mao Xinyu, the grandson of Mao Zedong, graduated from high school in 1988, his mother Shao Hua tried to enroll him at Peking University.
-Ding rejected her request on the pretext that he could not guarantee Mao's safety among the liberal-minded students, and Mao ended up enrolling at Renmin University of China instead.
+According to a report in Yanhuang Chunqiu, when Mao Xinyu, the grandson of Mao Zedong, graduated from high school in 1988, his mother Shao Hua attempted to enroll him at Peking University.
+Ding rejected her request on the basis that he could not guarantee Mao's safety among the liberal-minded students, and Mao ended up enrolling at Renmin University of China instead.

-During his tenure, Ding promoted the spirit of "democracy and science", but some of his reforms were thwarted by the government.
+During his tenure, Ding promoted the spirit of "democracy and science", though some of his reforms were prevented by the government.
 In 1988, he submitted his resignation to Education Minister Li Tieying, but Li declined the request.
 When the Tiananmen Square protests erupted in April 1989, students of Peking University played a leading role, and Ding did not prevent them from joining the protests.
-After the Chinese government cracked down and massacred the protesters on June 4, 1989, Ding was forced to resign in August 1989.
+After the June 4, 1989 crackdown on protesters, Ding was forced to resign that August.
 He was replaced by Wu Shuqing, a vice president of Renmin University.

 In an interview with China Central Television, Ding described his tenure as president a failure, and said that he failed to transform Peking University into the ideal university he had envisioned.
 However, the prominent scholar Ji Xianlin called Ding one of the two best presidents in the history of the university, together with Cai Yuanpei.